luminaAnonima/information_as_tension/README.md

 \]

 Life and consciousness are not binary properties, but **spectra of tension persisting across different half-lives**.
-What we call “living” or “aware” are simply the scales of tension that breathe quickly enough for us to notice.
+Death is the shift, collapse, or transformation of that persistence.